ntrappe/cse110-w21-group33/specs/roadmap.md

   - Restart: will reset the timer (e.g. if timer was at 22:59, it will go back to 25:00)
     - if the timer hits 00:00 then that counts as a successful Pomodoro, a reset will restart *that* Pomodoro
       - e.g. if I was on Pomo #2 and was interupted and re-started the clock, I'm still in #2
+  - Finish: ends the session; in future sprints, this will show a record of the session's Pomodoro's (but for this sprint, it might not do anything)
+    - by session I mean the day of work
+    - may change the word label of this
   - buttons will be below the timer and easy to access
   - there should be visible feedback for the hover + click
+- Info/About page: when the user clicks on the '?' icon, a page will hover over the current window with information on the Pomodoro techniue and specific features
+  - we can decide if the user can also modify specific features while in this info page
+    - example: "Did you know you can set audio notification" could have a button for that that doesn't just mirror the actual features in settings but also will change audio